aufau/SaberMod/README.rst

 New and modified cvars with default values.

+teamsize
+  See callvote_ teamsize.

 g_allowVote 1
   0 / 1 - disable / enable all votes
   Moreover you can decide what votes should be available using
   bitmask: TODO-RELEASE

+g_maxGameClients 0
+  Removed.
+Use teamsize instead.

 g_restrictChat 0
   Prevent spectators from speaking to players and all clients from